Research: Plant-Based Food for Dogs

 Study Shows Normal Blood Tests in Vegan Pets

-Can Dogs Really Thrive on Vegan Diets?
+Can Dogs Really THRIVE on Vegan Diets?

 UK veterinarian Dr. Andrew Knight analyzed four previous studies that assessed the nutritional soundness of plant-based diets for dogs.
 Based on a growing body of population studies, his data, and case reports surrounding this topic, Knight concluded that dogs could thrive on vegetarian diets, given that they are nutritionally complete, and balanced, and may even experience a range of health benefits.